tschatzl/tschatzl.github.io/_posts/2022-03-14-jdk18-g1-parallel-gc-changes.md

     ![Pause times with induced evacuation failures](/assets/20220217-evac-failure-improvements.png)

     The graph above shows pause times of a SPECjbb2015 run with fixed injection rate (constant load) in blue on JDK 17 - as expected, pause times are basically flat.
-The purple line shows pause time with regular induced evacuation failures (every fifth garbage collection or so) on JDK 17 - showing significantly increased pause time.
-JDK 18 improves upon that, shown in the yellow graph.
-In this case, pause times are even below the undisturbed pause time line.
+The purple line shows pause time with regular induced evacuation failures (every fifth garbage collection or so) on JDK 17 - having significantly increased pause time.
+JDK 18 improves upon that, shown in the yellow line.
+In this case, pause times are even below the undisturbed pause time run.

     While much better than JDK 17 behavior, this is of course suboptimal, as it means that G1 does more (although shorter) garbage collections than necessary.
 Ergonomics do not cope well with the added regions promoted to Old generation as indicated in the list of issues at the end [here](/2021/06/28/evacuation-failure.html).